 If you have always loved museums, then you should know that museums often seek those with education degrees as technicians, curators, guides, and archivists.
 Jobs in museums offer a fascinating and educational alternative for educators.

-Archivists research, classify as well as catalog the information of electronic data, books, letters, sound and video recordings, film, news articles, and photos.
-Curators deal with various types of tangible items such as historical objects, collectibles and art, and coordinate programs and displays.
+Archivists research, classify and catalog electronic data, books, letters, sound and video recordings, film, news articles, and photos.
+Curators deal with tangible items such as historical objects, collectibles and art, and coordinate programs and displays.

 While you were a teacher, you more than likely came across struggling children and families.
 Did you ever wish there was something more you could do for them?
-As a social worker, you are able to work closely with families to ensure children are provided a safe and nurturing home environment.
+As a social worker, you can work closely with families to ensure children are provided a safe and nurturing home environment.

 This could be a good option for a career change as you will still be able to shape and help children or teenagers while working toward the root cause of potentially life-long problems.

 One of the most popular alternative career choices for teachers is a corporate trainer.
 The focus is on job-specific duties and development.
 Your goal is to impart knowledge and build upon the skills of the corporate professionals you are working with.
 This is an excellent career option for educators because it is still very similar to teaching, but in a completely different environment and at a higher level in the business sector.

 If your passion for education still runs strong, what about building your own business around that field?